Silentwarior112/GT-TorqueCurveTool/readme.md

   - Convert various measurements into HP and kgf/cm

-  - Import ENGINE entries from the Spec Database and get exact specs and visualized torque curve, see discrepancies between display stats and performance stats
+  - Import entries from the corresponding game's engine database and get exact specs and visualized torque curve, see discrepancies between display stats and performance stats

   - Export inputted data into an ENGINE entry